SUNDANCE Film Festival | 2019

 We talk to TFI’s Executive Director, Amy Hobby, about this years supported films.

 TFI at Sundance: Always In Season, Aquarela, The Edge of Democracy, Feathers, The Infiltrators, Knock Down The House, Midnight Traveler, One Cambodian Family Please For My PLeasure, Phokee, Selah and the Spades, Stay Close, Suicide By Sunlight, Travelling While Black, How Does It Start.

 Hi Amy thanks for talking to TNC, you all set for the festival?

 I am all set.
 I have new pyjamas for condo-sharing and a deck of cards for late night industry meetings.

-You're no stranger to Sundance do you still get nerves during the festival?
+Being no stranger to Sundance to you still get nerves during the festival?

 I don’t really get nerves when attending without a film.
 I’m mostly happy to see friends and colleagues and have flash meetings up and down Main Street.

 What was your first Sundance experience like, do you remember any of the films you saw that year?